open-contracting-extensions/ocds_tenderClassification_extension/README.md

 # Tender classification

-Adds an array of classification objects to the tender object, in order to categorize the procedure as a whole.
+Adds an array of classification objects to the tender object, in order to categorize the procedure or call-off as a whole.

 The items to be procured are expected to have more specific classifications than the procedure as a whole.